Conditions of Worth Explained

 Johnny believes that when he performs well academically, he is more valuable as a person.
 He is measuring his own self-worth based on how well he does in a test.
 This is an example of how a condition of worth is formed.

-The trouble with measuring self in this way is that if Johnny does not do well, he may view himself as being less worthy.
 He is also measuring himself against an external locus of evaluation. how other people expect him to behave.

-Feltham and Dryden define ‘conditions of worth’ as ‘the terms on which one receives approval from significant others’ (1993: 34).
+Feltham and Dryden define ‘conditions of worth’ as ‘the terms on which one receives approval from significant others (1993: 34).
 This concept is central in person-centred counselling, developed by Carl Rogers.

 Ask yourself how you would complete the following: ‘If I am to be of value, I must…’: